User-generated content: Websites

 Entertainment social media and information sharing websites include Reddit, 9gag, 4chan, Upworthy and Newgrounds.
 Sites like 9Gag allow users to create memes and quick video clips.
 Sites like Tech in Asia and BuzzFeed engage readers with professional communities by posting articles with user-generated comment sections.
 Other websites include fanfiction sites such as FanFiction.Net; imageboards; artwork communities like DeviantArt; mobile photos and video sharing sites such as Picasa and Flickr; audio social networks such as SoundCloud; crowd funding or crowdsourcing sites like Kickstarter, Indiegogo, and ArtistShare; and customer review sites such as Yelp.

-After launching in the mid-2000s, major UGC-based adult websites like Pornhub, YouPorn and xHamster and became the dominant mode of consumption and distribution of pornographic content on the internet.
+After launching in the mid-2000s, major UGC-based adult websites like Pornhub, YouPorn and xHamster became the dominant mode of consumption and distribution of pornographic content on the internet.
 The appearance of pornographic content on sites like Wikipedia and Tumblr led moderators and site owners to institute stricter limits on uploads.

-The restaurant industry has also been altered by a review system the places more emphasis on online reviews and content from peers than traditional media reviews.
+The restaurant industry has also been altered by a review system that places more emphasis on online reviews and content from peers than traditional media reviews.
 In 2011 Yelp contained 70% of reviews for restaurants in the Seattle area compared to Food & Wine Magazine containing less than 5 percent.